Siphonophora/SqlDataCompare/docs/usage_guide.md

 ### Stored Procedures

 This tool does not directly support stored procedures.
-However, you can take the code from the stored procedures and running it as a paramaterized query.
+However, you can take the code from the stored procedures and run it as a [paramaterized query](#parameterized-queries).

 [webapp]: https://siphonophora.github.io/SqlDataCompare/